zinzy/My-Digital-Garden/_notes/Portfolio.md

 ### My work experience
 - **Leeruniek (2020 - now):** I manage UX at this edtech startup
-- **Airtrade (2015 - 2020):** I led design on a large, industry-leading suit of travel booking and management platforms, and built a design and research practice from the ground up
+- **Airtrade (2015 - 2020):** I led design on a large, industry-leading suite of travel booking and management platforms, and built a design and research practice from the ground up
 - **Studio Zinzy (2007 - 2015):** I did front-end development and design for companies, organizations, and individuals in journalism, health care, academia, arts, travel, and entertainment

 ### What I focus on

 - **Mentoring:** what I like best about my job is helping other designers flourish in their field.
 - **Design and Research Ops:** I work to properly embed design into the entire product development cycle.
-In practice, this means advocating for designers, and giving them the right tools to ask and answers the right questions at the right time.
+In practice, this means advocating for designers, and giving them the right tools to ask and answer the right questions at the right time.
 - **Humane technology:** I'm lucky to work at a company that values ethics over profit, and I do my best to contribute solutions that make the world a better place

 ### Work samples